Duomo - San Romolo

 Michael, first on the right)

-that Hans Memling's Last Judgement Altarpiece (see below) was commissioned.
+that Hans Memling's Last Judgement Altarpiece (see right)

-The galley was seized upon entering English waters, the Hanseatic League
+The galley was boarded upon entering English waters, the Hanseatic League

-and installed on the altar of the Guild of Saint George in the Church of
+(now Gdansk) and installed on the altar of the Guild of Saint George in

 Monday - Friday 9.00 - 5.30